Thiago099/trial-and-error/readme.md

 ### Rule

-only 0 and 1, if the third number is 0 pass the first two trough, else invert them
+Only 0 and 1 if the third number is 0 pass the first two through, if not reverse them

 ### Training data
 ```js